how to keep goats without a fence

 Provide proper shelter:

-Goats need shelter from harsh weather conditions such as rain, wind, and extreme temperatures.
-Make sure to provide a sturdy shelter for your goats to seek refuge in, such as a shed, lean-to, or a barn.
-Goats will return to their main shelter many times throughout the day so it is good to be sure to have fresh water waiting for them and an area for them to get out of the hot sun or the cold rain.
+Goats will return to their main shelter many times throughout the day so it is good to have fresh water waiting for them and an area for them to get out of the weather and rest safely.

 We love electric fence netting and find it extremely useful with our herd in a variety of situations.